mparno/fenics-web/source/featured/2011/fenics_1beta.rst

 1.0**.
 An exact release date cannot be promised as it depends on how long it takes for us to fix remaining bugs.
 Remember that we are all scientists who work on FEniCS in between writing papers and referee reports, teaching courses and supervising students.
-The road towards 1.0 can be followed `here <https://launchpad.net/dolfin/trunk>`__.
+Follow `the road <https://launchpad.net/dolfin/trunk>`__ towards 1.0.

 After the release of 1.0, we look forward to adding **new and exciting features** to FEniCS.
 Items of current interest include improved (and